 Each of the five standing committees operates under a written charter adopted by the Board and reviews its charter at least annually.
 Messrs.
-Kadre and Vander Ark are not members of any of our standing committees.
+Kadre and Vander Ark are not members of any of our standing committees, but attend all committee meetings.
 Information regarding each of the current standing committees as of the mailing date of this Proxy Statement appears in the chart on the following page.